Teri SharpPublic Relations Manager419-255-8000 ext. email@example.com

 Qualities which make for a good Docent are enthusiasm, patience, flexibility, and the ability to take a visitor-centered approach to touring.
 Successful Docents are interpersonal, skilled at interacting with visitors of all ages and interested in working as a member of an energetic team.
 Docents are committed to learning ways of engaging visitors, and are willing to make the necessary commitments to both training and touring.
 Trainees must be computer literate and knowledgeable in the use of email and the internet.

-A new Docent class will begin in 2012.
+A new Docent class will begin in 2014.
 Participants will attend classroom and gallery training sessions to become familiar with the TMA collection and how visitors interact with the art.
-The training program includes approximately 6 hours of class time per week plus at-home assignments, touring practice, group activities, mentoring by active Docents, and a series of thematic presentations.
+The training program includes approximately 6 hours of class time per week plus at-home assignments, visual literacy touring technique, group activities, mentoring by active Docents, and a series of touring presentations.
 The training program lasts approximately 18 months.